Students may use the Service Verification and Reflection Form if they are looking to submit work pertaining to this specific sanction

 Because each violation of the College’s Community Standards is different, involving different factors and individuals, it is difficult to prescribe standardized sanctions for all violations.
-Sanctions for violations of community standards may range from a statement of concern to expulsion from the College, depending on the magnitude and specifics of the incident.
+Students can expect the assignment of a status sanction in cases where there is one or more finding of in violation.
+The five status sanctions are the following:

-Alcohol or Drug Education: Students found responsible for violating the alcohol or drug policies may be sanctioned to complete an educational assignment related to substance use / abuse.
+Alcohol or Drug Education: Students found in violation of the alcohol or drug policies may be sanctioned to complete an educational assignment related to substance use / abuse.